5 ways to lower your blood pressure

 We recommend checking in with your GP, practice nurse or pharmacist regularly to see if the lifestyle changes you have made are helping.

-Remember, your doctor may also suggest you take medication to lower your blood pressure.
-Taking this medication as directed will help lower your chance of having a heart attack or stroke.Managing high blood pressure7 foods that lower cholesterol
+Remember, it’s important you keep taking any medication your doctor has given you to lower your blood pressure.
+Taking this medication as directed lowers your chance of having a heart attack or stroke.Managing high blood pressure7 foods that lower cholesterol